breno-costa/feast-benchmark-async-sdk/README.md

-# Feast Benchmark for Async SDK implementation
+# Feast Benchmark for Async SDK

 The data from this benchmark is generated based on data generator from  https://github.com/feast-dev/feast-benchmarks.